Keyword match breakdown

 The parser extracts skills, keywords, and experience level.
 Those fields feed the tailor prompt so the rewrite is grounded in the exact posting.

 Each regeneration costs one tailor credit.
-Pro accounts have unlimited.
+Pro accounts have unlimited monthly tailors within a 3-per-job lifetime regen cap that prevents reroll loops.
 Each version is saved so you can compare two rewrites of the same job.

 One real example, same input reshaped two ways.